1010101012101/log.txt/scribbles.md

 My approach to solving the problem was to fire up my terminal and type:
 		$ killall sublime_text
 This fix did it in a brute force way, so I had to restart the application all the time.
-However, a few days ago, I noticed the
+However, a few days ago, I noticed this was not caused by some bug.
+Instead it was the modal window of Sublime Text that reminds you pay for the text editor, that had been popping up at thos times, albeit underneath the active window.
+This was happening because my text editor, while in "distraction-free" mode was going full screen and preventing other applications from taking focus.